-Thank you to everyone that participated in SWALLT 2014 this last April.
-We had a great turnout at our conference hosted by Michael Samojlik, UCLA’s Language and Instructional Labs Coordinator.
-SWALLT 2015 has not yet been scheduled, but be sure to check the SWALLT site for updates.
+Thank you to everyone that participated in SWALLT 2016 this last April.
+We had a great turnout at our conference hosted by Trevor Shanklin, San Diego State University’s Language Acquisition Resource Center Director.
+SWALLT 2017 has not yet been scheduled, but be sure to check the SWALLT site for updates.

 Thank you for visiting the home page of SWALLT, a regional group of the International Association for Language Learning Technology (IALLT) encompassing Arizona, California, Hawaii, Nevada, and Utah.
 Through this site, we hope to keep all past, present and prospective members informed and involved regarding news, events and activities in the field of language learning and technology.
 From one of our Past Presidents, Gus Leonard: